yaacov/node-modbus-ws/README.md

 #### Start the modbus-ws server

-Run the server using a serial port or a tcp connection:
+Run the server from the command line:
 ```
 modbus-ws -s /dev/ttyUSB0
 modbus-ws -i 192.168.1.42